 The nearest Airport is Bellary, a domestic airport 60 kilometers away.
 Bengaluru Alias Bangalore is the nearest international airport, located 350 kilometers away.

-Roads connect Hampi to other parts of the country.
+There are good roads, that connect Hampi to other parts of the country.

 Gangavathi is a nearby city around 27 kilometers from the temple town on the other side of the river, Tungabhadra.
 A lot of cottages and resorts are there.
 Tourists patronize Gangavathi to Hampi, especially foreign tourists.